- How to Calculate Income Tax on Salary with Example FY 2023-24

 Q- Do all interest income from fixed deposits are liable for taxation?

-Yes, all interest income on FDs are subject to Taxation.
-The TDS is deducted only if the income from interest exceeds Rs 40,000 per annum(as amended in Finance Budget 2019) Otherwise, no tax is deducted on the interest income from fixed deposits.
+Yes, all interest income on FDs is subject to Taxation.
+The TDS is deducted only if the income from interest exceeds Rs 40,000 per annum(as amended in Finance Budget 2019).
+Otherwise, no tax is deducted from the interest income from fixed deposits.

 Q- How to calculate tax on interest income?

-Income tax on Interest income shall be calculated as per the slab rate applicable to the taxpayer.
+Income tax on interest on fixed deposit shall be calculated based on the slab rate applicable to the taxpayer.

 Q- When is tax deduction at source chargeable in case of a fixed deposit?